khueue/prolongo/diary.md

    Operation major cleanup is pretty much finished.
 Now I have lots of small and cohesive files.
 Just need to wrap it all in mongo.pl, to provide a nice interface again.
 Also, the tests are now asking submodules directly, which needs to be fixed.
+Submodules are now fixed. mongo.pl exposes the API.